project-akri/akri/docs/proposals/zeroconf.md

 > **NOTE** You may need to install `avahi-utils` if you're running Debian or a derivative

-The service will be published to the default Zeroconf domain (`local`) and its fully-qualifiied domain-name (FQDN) is thus `freddie.local`
+The service will be published to the default Zeroconf domain (`local`) and its fully-qualifiied domain-name (FQDN) is thus `freddie.local`.

 > **NOTE** For the purposes of what follows, while distinct, hosts (devices) and services may be considered equivalent.